 Our Analysis and Test Results

-American born UPPAbaby is a family-run company with more than ten combined years in the juvenile industry.
-They find inspiration in every day life with a goal for product improvement for convenience, usability, and style.
-UPPAbaby's lineup of products includes the award-winning UPPAbaby Mesa infant car seat and a variety of stroller types including lightweight, full-size, and more.
+American-born UPPAbaby is a family-run company with more than ten combined years in the juvenile industry.
+They find inspiration in everyday life with a goal for product improvement for convenience, usability, and style.
+UPPAbaby's lineup of products includes the award-winning UPPAbaby Mesa infant car seat and various stroller types, including lightweight, full-size, and more.
 A few UPPAbaby products appear in our list of strolling favorites.

 Ease of Use